 If the problem persists after a month or two, you may need to take the issue up again.
 If not, it has worked and you can live worry-free.

-After the treatment, your landlord is also responsible for regular maintenance to prevent a reoccurring issue.
+After the treatment, your landlord is also responsible for regular maintenance to prevent a recurring issue.
 This includes sealing cracks or gaps, fixing areas that attract pests and regular pest control inspections.
 Insist on this after the treatment and agree on appropriate times for inspections.

 What Happens If Your Landlord Doesn’t Respond?